-There may be a limited number of seats available in this course.
+A limited number of seats are available in this course.

 Students enrolled in this LHS course have the opportunity to register with Mid-State Technical College to receive Dual Credit.
-See pages 12-13 for details.
+See pages 13-14 for details.

 HEALTH EDUCATION AND HEALTH SCIENCE